Everything you need to know about cooking with oil

 A note about palm oil

 Palm oil is a vegetable oil made from the fruit of oil palm trees.
 It’s most commonly found in mass-produced foods like chocolate and margarine, as well as shampoo and makeup.
 Mass produced palm oil is severely destructive to the environment and it's best to avoid products containing palm oil as much as possible.
-You can still purchase sustainable cold-pressed palm oil to cook traditional recipes from West Africa, Indonesia or Malaysia where palm oil trees grow.
+You can still buy sustainable cold-pressed palm oil to cook traditional recipes from West Africa, Indonesia or Malaysia where palm oil trees grow.

 Comments